Frequently Asked Questions

 Why is Lot 1 priced differently from Lots 2 and 3?

-Lot 1 has a smaller Approved Building Area (7,700 SF vs. 10,000 SF on the others), and its DEQ-approved septic is a Level 2 advanced treatment system with an ongoing O&M contract (adds roughly $15,000 to $25,000 over a conventional install, plus annual service).
-Same Beartooth Front view as the premium lots, different tier.
+Two reasons.
+Lot 1 has a smaller Approved Building Area (7,700 SF of impervious surface vs. 10,000 SF on the others), and its DEQ-approved septic is an advanced Level 2 (nitrogen-reducing) system rather than the conventional design used on the other lots.
+Same Beartooth Front view as the rest of the subdivision.
+The recorded DEQ approval (E.Q. #24-1245) and the lot's diligence packet have the full specifics, and your agent can walk you through them.
 Pricing for Lot 1 is coming soon.

 What does the Approved Building Area actually cover?

 It is the maximum impervious surface allowed on the lot: the house footprint, outbuildings, driveway, parking areas, patios, anything water cannot pass through.
 Natural terrain, gardens, and lawn are not counted.
-The 10,000 SF cap on Lots 2 through 5 accommodates a mid-size home plus a driveway and outbuildings; the 7,700 SF cap on Lot 1 is tighter, so buyers with larger programs should plan the impervious budget up front.
+The 10,000 SF cap on Lots 2 through 5 accommodates a substantial home plus a driveway and outbuildings, and the 7,700 SF cap on Lot 1 still fits a sizable home with a garage and outbuildings; buyers planning a larger footprint simply size the impervious budget to the lot.

 Do the lots include canal water rights?